nccgroup/Sniffle/README.md

 Linux, they are typically named `ttyACM0` and `ttyACM1`.
 The first of the two created serial ports is used to communicate with Sniffle.
-By default, the Python CLI communicates using the first CDC-ACM device it sees matching the TI XDS110 USB VID:PID combo.
+By default, the Python CLI communicates using the first CDC-ACM device it sees matching the TI XDS110 USB VID:PID combo, or the first Sonoff dongle it sees.
 You may need to override this with the `-s` command line option if you are using a different USB serial adapter or have additional USB CDC-ACM devices connected.

 For the `-r` (RSSI filter) option, a value of -40 tends to work well if the sniffer is very close to or nearly touching the transmitting device.
 The RSSI